Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: Benchmark Construction

 \subsection{Selected Papers}

 \textbf{\citet{saw2018cross}} use HSLS:09 to examine cross-sectional and longitudinal disparities in STEM career aspirations among high school students.
-Methods include singular and trivariate disparity analysis of quantities of interest, and analysis of disparities among students deemed ``persisters'' (who persist in their STEM interest from 9th to 11th grade) and ``emergers'' (who emerge with STEM interest in 11th grade, having no interest in 9th grade).
+They focus on intersectional interactions between gender, race/ethnicity and socioeconomic status, and assess the progression of ``aspiration'' (\ie stated interest in pursuing a STEM-related career) from 9th to 11th grade of high school.
+Methods include singular and trivariate (across race, socioeconomic status and gender) disparity analysis of quantities of interest, and analysis of disparities among students deemed ``persisters'' (who persist in their STEM interest from 9th to 11th grade) and ``emergers'' (who emerge with STEM interest in 11th grade, having no interest in 9th grade).
+The authors conclude that girls from all ethnic/racial and socioeconomic backgrounds, and lower income Black or Hispanic boys, had substantially lower rates of interest, persistence and development of STEM aspirations.
+They support their conclusion with a set of findings that mainly catalogue examples of statistically significant gaps in their trivariate demographic analysis of disparities.

 This paper was reproducible, with effort.
-The authors provided an overview of data processing methodology, but failed to specify exact columns and clarify preprocessing procedures (e.g., creating ``emerger'' and ``persister'' student sets).
+The authors provided an overview of data processing methodology, but failed to specify exact columns and clarify preprocessing procedures (\eg creating ``emerger'' and ``persister'' student sets).
 However, we were able to reproduce each finding and agree with all conclusions.

+The paper was published in 2018 in \textit{Educational Researcher}, a top education research journal.
+It has been cited 105 times as of May 2023, according to Google Scholar.

 \textbf{\citet{lee2021ability}} use HSLS:09 to identify factors that affect the performance of students on the 11th grade math exam.
 The authors examine ``low teacher support'' as an adverse factor, and self perceptions of math ``ability'' and ``parental support'' as protective factors.
 Factors are constructed by aggregating across relevant survey responses via a weighted average.
+The authors control for demographic variables and for historical math performance to isolate the effects.
 Pearson correlation is computed across these variables and demographic information.
 Linear regression models are trained to predict math performance, with different interactions between variables.
+The authors conclude that high ``ability self-concept'' and ``parental support'' can make an adolescents more resilient to poor teaching.